Nevoss/form-wrapper-js/README.md

 ---

 ## :beers: Contribute
-Evey body is welcome, you can contribute some Code, Docs, bug reports, ideas and even design.
+Evey body is welcome, you can contribute some Code, Docs, bug reports and even ideas.

 it is very easy to install the project just take a look at CONTRIBUTING.md and follow the instructions.